sedakdag/EscapefromtheMaze/README.md

 ###  _✫ ✬ ✭ What is Our Project About?_

-This Java project is a **multi-agent, turn-based maze simulation**.
+This Java project is a **multi-agent, turn-based and somewhat interactable maze simulation** that gets the information about  **_the width and the height of the maze, number of agents and how many turns there will be executed from the user!_**
 The goal is to help each agent reach the goal tile in a randomly generated maze filled with traps, walls, power-ups, and rotating corridors.

 This Project was mainly made by using the data structures that was given to us in our course `CENG202 – Data Structures` which are **Stacks, Queues, Linked Lists, etc.**